telerik/kendo-ui-core/docs/controls/navigation/toolbar/overview.md

 The Split Button is a composite control which has a primary (main) button and alternative options displayed in a drop-down list, bound to a secondary button.
 In the command overflow popup the Split Button is rendered as a flat list of commands.
 The first one is the primary (main) button, followed by the drop-down items in the order they are defined.

-The example below demonstrates how to defines a Spli Button in the ToolBar widget.
+The example below demonstrates how to defines a Split Button in the ToolBar widget.

 ###### Example